🇧🇪

 Say This at the Restaurant

-Phrases below are in French — the primary language in Brussels and Wallonia.
+Phrases below are in French, the working language in Brussels and Wallonia.
 Travelling in Flanders (Ghent, Antwerp, Bruges, Leuven)?
-Use the Dutch phrasebook instead — Dutch is the standard language there, and French may not be welcomed in some venues.
+Use the Dutch phrasebook instead: Dutch is the standard there, and French may not be welcomed in some venues.
+Show the phrase in column one directly to your server in either region.

 zhuh swee vay-GAHN